randmonkey/gateway-operator/keps/0001-managed-gateways.md

 Operator published on the [Kong Documentation Site][kongdocs] under it's own product listing.

+Notes about documentation: the original vision for the documentation for this project was for documentation to be considered one of the most (if not the most) important components of the software.
+A "guide first" approach is desired based on the expected common use cases and paths, with advanced configurations and functionality nested under some caveats which clearly define the actual situations under which they would be required.

+Additionally the following key features are desired:

+- working examples provided for all configuration options (within reason)
+- documentation is _testable_ and includes testing CI workflows: CI literally can test the examples and ensure they continue working over time (this may require the help of the maintainers of docs.konghq.com to help us add the relevant provisions)
+- a compatibility matrix for cloud providers AND Kubernetes versions that is automatically updated based on testing in the operator repository (e.g. when new version support is added, CI automatically puts in a docs PR to update the version matrix)
+- upfront and complete guides for any cloud providers we support: (for example, (but not decided at the time of writing): GKE, EKS, AKS, Openshift)

 View this milestone and all its issues on Github [here][gom16].

 [kongdocs]:https://docs.konghq.com